parthabiswas1/Berkeley_MLAI_Capstone_-Skin-Cancer-Detection-from-Dermoscopic-Images-Using-deep-CNN/README.md

 In this project, I explored whether modern deep learning models can still be useful for **screening purposes** when trained on **low-resolution dermoscopic images** and limited patient metadata.
 Rather than chasing maximum benchmark accuracy, the focus was on building a **realistic, reproducible pipeline** that mirrors real-world constraints such as storage limits, compute budgets, and noisy data.

 The work compares traditional metadata-based models, image-only deep learning models, and a combined ensemble approach.
-By carefully selecting evaluation metrics and decision thresholds, the final models demonstrate how performance can be tuned toward **high sensitivity screening**, with clearly understood trade-offs.
-The project concludes with an interactive demo that shows how these models could be used in practice, not just evaluated offline.
+By carefully selecting evaluation metrics and decision thresholds, the final models demonstrate how performance can be tuned toward **high sensitivity screening**, with clearly understood trade-offs. <!-- The project concludes with an interactive demo that shows how these models could be used in practice, not just evaluated offline.-->

 ---